 Saffron (Iran Origin)

+Ancient Purity Presents Saffron.
+Highest Grade, Single Origin.
 The most expensive spice in the world, our premium quality Iranian Saffron is hand-picked coming directly from the farm.
 This magical spice has the power to support overall health.
 The Saffron threads house a number of natural elements which have various uses such as an essential culinary ingredient or as the magical spice which has been used for centuries as a natural home remedy.
 Manganese is the principal ingredient.
 In addition, there’s potassium, Vitamin B6, iron, Vitamin C and magnesium present in it.
+Our premium Saffron is known to support serotonin levels in the brain, helping to alleviate stress and enhance mood.
+It's known for its ability to soothe the digestive system and contains compounds that may contribute to maintaining healthy eyesight and protecting against age-related degeneration.
 The threads from the Crocus Sativus flower are known as Saffron.
 There’re 3 Saffron threads only for each individual flower!
 This is the reason why Saffron is one of the world’s rarest spices.
 In fact, it takes more than 80,000 blossoms or 240,000 hand-picked saffron stigmas (threads) to produce just a single pound of this valuable spice.
-Ancient Purity guarantees consistent top-quality batches in each gram!
+Sourced from the finest Saffron fields, this is a testament to purity and quality.
+With its vibrant crimson threads, medicinal properties and rich history, Saffron will elevate your health and nurture your spirit.
+There have been times in history when Saffron has been worth more than its weight in gold.
+(We guarantee consistent top-quality batches.)
+Stored in a Miron Glass Jar.

-It is not possible to use PayPal as payment for an order containing this product.
+NOTE: You can't use PayPal to pay for an order containing this product.
 Credit/Debit Card only.

 Ancient Purity in Action - Saffron